acatl/jquery.module/README.md

 ### Passing more than one class
-You may attatch more than one class to your jquery element, attatchment will occur in the order of left from right:
+You may attatch more than one class to your jquery element, attatchment will occur in the order from left to right:

 *note: each class should be separated by a `,`.